Esouqu/Stream-Video-Queue/README.md

 # Stream Video Queue

-Allows you to watch videos with a queue (which is formed using your Twitch chat) and voting for keeping or skipping video.
+Allows you to watch videos with Twitch chat.
+The queue is formed from orders from your chat users (youtube links catches automatically).
+They can also vote to leave the video or skip it.